 This course provides an introduction to basic economic principles and the principles of microeconomics.
-Topics covered include the behavior of the consumer; price theory and resource allocation; the behavior of the firm under different market conditions, including perfect competition and imperfect competition; antitrust policy; and the economics of the labor market.
+Topics covered include the application of the concepts of supply and demand to the impacts of government policies (price control, taxation, subsidy and trade restriction) on welfare economics and international trade; the behavior of the consumer; resource allocation; the behavior of the firms and their pricing strategies under different market structures, including perfect competition and imperfect competition, the economics of the labor market and the introduction to game theory.